Azure-Samples/contoso-chat/README.md

 This template uses the `Semantic Ranker` feature of Azure AI Search which may be available only in certain regions.
 Check for [up-to-date region availability](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=search) and select a region accordingly.

-  * We recommend using `sweden-central` for the OpenAI Models
+  * We recommend using `francecentral` for the OpenAI Models
   * We recommend using `eastus` for the Azure AI Search Resource

 > [!NOTE]